 Entries in to this category should be submitted as outlined above, but will be judged by the RNIB.

-It's always great to hear from experts and learn from the best, so we asked two leading film critics - Anna Smith, Contributing Editor at Elle and chair of the Critics' Circle Film Section, and Charles Gant, Film Editor and chief film critic for Heat magazine - for their top five tips for aspiring young film reviewers.
-The Guardian and BBC Film critic Danny Leigh also offers his top 5 review writing tips.
+It's always great to hear from experts and learn from the best, so we asked leading film critic, Anna Smith - Contributing Editor at Elle and chair of the Critics' Circle Film Section - for her top five tips for aspiring young film reviewers.

 Introduce primary film club members to the art of reviewing and develop their critical thinking and literacy skills.